retsak/Reachy-Tracking/README.md

 # Reachy Tracking & Control

-An autonomous tracking and control system for the Reachy robot, designed to detect and follow objects (faces, people, cats) using a hybrid tracking approach (YOLOv8 + Object Tracking).
+An autonomous tracking and control system for the Reachy robot, designed to detect and follow objects (faces, people, cats) using a hybrid tracking approach (YOLOv8 + Object Tracking + Sound).
 It provides a web-based dashboard for monitoring and manual control.

 ## Features